refinedev/refine/documentation/docs/core/refine-component/index.md

 :::info Legacy Router

-In prior versions from v4 of **refine**, `routerProvider` had a different interface and it was required.
+In prior versions from v4 of **Refine**, `routerProvider` had a different interface and it was required.
 This is no longer the case and `routerProvider` is optional.
 If you want to keep using the legacy router provider, you can use the `legacyRouterProvider` prop instead.

 :::

 ## `resources`

-`resources` is the main building block of a **refine** app.
+`resources` is the main building block of a **Refine** app.
 A resource represents an entity in an endpoint in the API (e.g. https://api.fake-rest.refine.dev/posts).
 It serves as a bridge between the data from the API and the pages in the app, allowing pages to interact with the data from the API.

 Here's an app that consumes the https://api.fake-rest.refine.dev/posts endpoint as a resource to list multiple items, edit or create an item and show a single item.